MaggieShao596/The_Calorie_Step_Connection/README.md

-## 🍳 Can We Predict Recipe Calories?
+## 🍳 The Calorie-Step Connection: Exploring and Predicting Recipe Calories

 **By Jacey Chow, Maggie Shao**